arkarsg/digitalgarden/content/Notes/CS3241/Notes/Illumination.md

 >[!caution]
 >Normalize every directional vector ($L$ and $N$)
+>- Do not translate normals!
+>- Rotation is okay
+>- Uniform scaling — okay
+>- Non-uniform scaling — not okay

 ---
 #### Point light source and attenuation
 Assume that the light is a point at position $p$ and is emitting light at every direction.